Cluster-Adaptive Sample-Based Quantum Diagonalization for Strongly Correlated Systems: Methods

 \paragraph{Projected diagonalization} Given a selected set of single-spin strings $\mathcal D$, we form the product-basis $\{|\mu\rangle_\alpha|\nu\rangle_\beta\}_{\mu,\nu\in\mathcal D}$ and define the corresponding projector

-We then construct the projected Hamiltonian $\hat H_{\mathcal D}=\hat P_{\mathcal D}\hat H \hat P_{\mathcal D}$ and solve for its lowest eigenpair to obtain the projected energy and CI coefficients on $\mathcal D\times\mathcal D$.
+We then construct the projected Hamiltonian $H_{\mathcal D}=P_{\mathcal D}HP_{\mathcal D}$ and solve for its lowest eigenpair to obtain the projected energy and CI coefficients on $\mathcal D\times\mathcal D$.
 In practice, we solve the projected eigenproblem using PySCF~\cite{pyscf1, pyscf2} with a Davidson-type iterative eigensolver.
-Following SQD~\cite{sqd}, to target the singlet, we encourage $\hat S^2=0$ using a spin-penalty, i.e.,
+Following SQD~\cite{sqd}, to target the singlet, we encourage $S^2=0$ using a spin-penalty, i.e.,

 with $\lambda>0$ chosen to suppress spin contamination.
 In all CSQD and SQD experiments conducted in this study, we set the spin-penalty parameter $\lambda$ to 0.1.
+The reported energies are expectation values of the unpenalized projected Hamiltonian $H_{\mathcal D}$, evaluated with the eigenvector obtained from the spin-penalized diagonalization.
 For each iteration, we solve $B$ independent batches and update the current best solution $(E^\star,C^\star,\mathcal D^\star)$ when a batch yields a projected energy lower than $E^\star$.

 \paragraph{Cluster membership accumulation} For each string $\mu$, CSQD maintains a Boolean membership vector $\mathbf M_\mu\in \{0, 1\}^K$ indicating which clusters have produced $\mu$.
 When constructing each batch, the component corresponding to the sampled cluster is set to $1$; if the same string is selected from multiple clusters, memberships are accumulated.
 Carry-over strings inherit their previous memberships, and overlaps between carry-over and newly sampled strings are also merged via OR.
 Thus, once a string is ever associated with a cluster, its membership for that cluster remains $1$, which partially softens hard cluster boundaries.